dtinblack/dtinblack.github.io/_posts/2016-10-26-thick-data.md

 <a href="http://www.myfeel.co/">Feel Wrist Band</a> ) and levels of motivation
 can be measured ( usually measured against set goals ).
 However, gathering data to analyse the social context, as described in the passage above, has a long way to go.

-Therefore the challenge for both computer technologists, and sociologists is: what developments in computer technology are required to gather thick data to enable a greater insight into our behaviours and motivations?
+The challenge for both computer technologists, and sociologists is: what developments in computer technology are required to gather thick data to enable a greater insight into our behaviours and motivations?

+<i>Since writing this post I came across an interesting TED talk -
+<a href="https://www.ted.com/talks/tricia_wang_the_human_insights_missing_from_big_data/transcript?utm_campaign=Data%2BElixir&utm_medium=email&utm_source=Data_Elixir_143">The human insights missing from big data</a> - given by <a href="">Tricia Wang</a> who discusses the advantages of using 'thick data'.